Easy Weekday Tasks to Make Spring Cleaning Easier

 Organizing with lists is a good way to take stock of what you need to do.
 You’ll also get a sense of accomplishment after you check tasks off as ‘done’.

 Start by walking around your home and listing the spaces you want to clean.
 Think about how you can separate big rooms into more manageable sections.
 For example, you might want to separate your kitchen cleaning into ‘cupboards’ and ‘fridge’.
-You can also refer to our complete house cleaning checklist for inspiration.
+You can also refer to our complete spring cleaning checklist for inspiration.

 Next, make a list of all the cleaning supplies you will need.
 Some basics include a good vacuum cleaner (preferably with High-Efficiency Particulate Air type filters), cleaning cloths (preferably microfiber), sponges and a mop (again, microfiber if possible).
 For this, basic soap (like castile soap), baking soda and vinegar will do, but for highly effective natural cleaners the AspenClean Whole House Cleaning Kit is a great place to start!

 Be sure to run your current supplies through the Environmental Working Group’s ‘Guide To Healthy Cleaning’ to ensure that you are using cleaners that won’t harm your health.
 We explain how and why here.

 Tuesday: Food Inspection

 Don’t worry, we’re not suggesting that you clean the inside of your fridge on a school night!
 But something relatively easy (and essential) is to inspect contents for spoiled items.
 Start by getting your compost, recycling and general waste bins ready, as well as a clear table.
 Then work your way through each shelf and go through all your food containers.